stevenngo3/cse15l-lab-reports/lab-report-week-5.md

 ```
 grep -r "Shellfish" written_2
 ```
-With this command, the `grep -r` will recursively grep through the `written_2 directory and all of its subdirectories.
+With this command, the `grep -r` will recursively search through the `written_2` directory and all of its subdirectories to look for files that has "Shellfish".
+As shown in the output, the terminal will show the file and the line that contains the text "Shellfish".

 Output:
 ```
 written_2/travel_guides/berlitz2/CostaBlanca-WhatToDo.txt:The seafood and fish of the Mediterranean provide some of the coast’s most memorable meals.
 A great favourite is zarzuela de mariscos, a variation of a Catalan